Effective Date: March 24, 2006

 || TOC | ChangeHistory | Preface | Chapter1 | Chapter2 | Chapter3 | Chapter4 | Chapter5 | Chapter6 | Chapter7 | Chapter8 | AppendixA | AppendixB | AppendixC | AppendixD | AppendixE | AppendixF | AppendixG | AppendixH | AppendixI | AppendixJ | ALL ||

-8.1.1 In accordance with EO 12958, as amended, Classified National Security Information and NPR 1600.1, Chapter 5, NASA Security Program Procedural Requirements, this chapter establishes the primary reference for preparing, marking, and handling classified correspondence and should be reviewed by all personnel dealing with classified information.
+8.1.1 In accordance with Executive Order (EO) 12958, as amended, Classified National Security Information and NPR 1600.1, Chapter 5, NASA Security Program Procedural Requirements, this chapter establishes the primary reference for preparing, marking, and handling classified correspondence and should be reviewed by all personnel dealing with classified information.

 8.1.2 The Assistant Administrator (AA) for the Officer of Security and Program Protection (OSPP) is responsible for providing direction and oversight for an Agency-wide security classification management program.
 The Center Chief of Security (CCS) is responsible for providing guidance to individuals responsible for preparing classified information.

-8.2.1 Preparers of classified documents must comply with the following guidelines:
+8.2.1 Preparers of classified documents should comply with the following guidelines:

 a.
 Only individuals specifically authorized in writing by the OSPP may classify documents originally.

 b.
 Only individuals with the appropriate security clearance required by their work to restate classified source information may classify documents derivatively.